 A NI 43-101 report prepared by Fladgate Exploration Consulting Corporation ("Fladgate") for Dynasty based on 66 core holes totaling 12,093 metres of historic drilling within the Pelham Zone was published in December 2021.
 The report estimates an Inferred Resource of 182,000 ounces gold at 1.37 g/t with cutoff grade of 0.45 g/t.
-This resource estimate did not include twenty-seven drill holes that were drilled by Noranda Mining during 1986 and 1988, and twenty-one holes drilled by Dynasty in 2022 and 2023.
+This resource estimate did not include twenty-seven drill holes that were drilled by Noranda Mining between 1986 and 1988, and thirty-five holes drilled by Dynasty between 2022 and 2024.